 It’s always entertaining when rumors of ghosts lead to official responses from company PR.

 Bush’s ghostly encounter was very brief.
-As she recounted, the alleged apparition appeared in the store’s frozen food section (near the frozen peas, to be exact) while she was working on a cake in the bakery.
-She then looked down for just a second, and when she looked back the apparition had vanished.
+The alleged apparition appeared in the store’s frozen food section (near the frozen peas, to be exact) while she was working on a cake in the bakery.
+She looked down for just a second, and when she looked back up the apparition had vanished.

-The ghost, Bush elaborated, appeared old-fashioned, a barefoot elderly woman with curly hair, wearing a white dressing gown and hair cap.
-It was solid and very “human-like,” she said, and would have perhaps been unremarkable if not for its strange attire.
+The ghost had appeared old-fashioned, a barefoot elderly woman with curly hair, wearing a white dressing gown and hair cap.
+It was solid and very “human-like,” Bush said, and would have perhaps been unremarkable if not for its strange attire.

-After the encounter, she searched the aisles for the strange old woman, but couldn’t find her.
+After the encounter, Bush searched the aisles for the strange old woman, but couldn’t find her.
 That’s when she decided to ask around about possible ghostly activity.

 As it turned out, others replied to her Facebook post, sharing their own ghost sightings at the supermarket.
 One person claimed to have witnessed an apparition that also wore old clothing and sported a Victorian hair style, though that one appeared younger.
 In the days that followed, several customers even became temporary ghost hunters, searching for any evidence that the mysterious apparition still lingered in the store’s aisles.